 Magyar Posta also has set up "mobile post offices" for 950 smaller communities.
 These mobile post offices are trucks that visit small towns to offer the full range of postal services in lieu of bricks-and-mortar establishments.
-A further 1,000 conventional post offices of the 2,841 currently in use are expected to be shuttered by the end of 2009 in favor of these mobile post offices.
+A further 1,000 conventional post offices of the 2,841 currently in use were targeted for closure in 2009 in favor of these mobile post offices.
 As a result of these closures, the workforce will be subject to continued paring.